TheTransitClock/transitclockPredictionAccuracy/README.md

 A sub directory will be created for each fork or branch that is merged.

-Currently the tests being run are using this version of [transitime docker](https://github.com/scrudden/transitime-docker/tree/prediction_comparison_hart).
+Currently the tests are run using this version of [transitime docker](https://github.com/scrudden/transitime-docker/tree/prediction_comparison_hart).